DataDog/documentation/content/en/tracing/security/agent_span_modification.md

 * `http`
 * `remove_stack_traces`

-**Note:** Automatic scrubbing can be used for multiple types of services at the same time.
-Each should be configured under the `obfuscation` level of your `datadog.yaml` file.
+**Note:** You can use automatic scrubbing for multiple types of services at the same time.
+Configure each in the `obfuscation` section of your `datadog.yaml` file.

 {{< tabs >}}
 {{% tab "MongoDB" %}}